Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: The first integrals of motion

 $\sqrt{-g}d^4 x$ being the co-variant volume element.
 We assume that there is no convection current along any non equatorial direction, and hence no non-zero terms involving $v^{\theta}$ (for spherical polar co-ordinate) or $v^z$ (for flow studied within the framework of cylindrical co-ordinate) should become significant.
 This assumption leads to the condition

 for the stationary background flow studied using the spherical polar co-ordinate $\left(r,\theta,\phi\right)$ and

 for such flow studied using the cylindrical co-ordinate $\left(r,\phi,z\right)$.

 We integrate eq. (\ref{anal39}) for $\phi=0\rightarrow 2\pi$ and $\theta=-H_{\theta}\rightarrow H_{\theta}$; $\pm H_{\theta}$ being the value of the polar co-ordinates above and below the equatorial plane, respectively, for a local flow half thickness $H$, to obtain the conserved mass accretion rate $\dot{M}$ in the equatorial plane.
-The integral solution of the mass conservation equation, the mass accretion rate $\dot{M}$ is thus the second first integral of motion for our stationary background fluid configuration.
+The integral solution of the mass conservation equation -- the mass accretion rate $\dot{M}$ -- comes out to be another first integral of motion for our stationary background fluid configuration.
 For conical wedge shaped flow studied in the spherical polar co ordinate, $2H/r$ remains constant.
 Flow with such geometric configuration was first studied by \cite{az1981} and followed by \cite{blaes87} for pseudo-Schwarzschild flow geometry under the influence of the Paczy\'nski \& Wiita \cite{pw80} pseudo-Schwarzschild Newtonian like black hole potential.
 The relativistic version for such flow has further been studied by \cite{lu85,lu86,lyy95,gammie-popham,popham-gammie,lyyy97a,lyyy97b,ydl96,ly98,lugu}.

 In a similar fashion, eq. (\ref{anal40}) can be integrated for $z=-H_z\rightarrow H_z$ (where $\pm H_z$ is the local half thickness of the flow) symmetrically over and below the equatorial plane for axisymmetric accretion studied using the cylindrical polar co-ordinate to obtain the corresponding mass accretion rate on the equatorial plane.
-On contrary to the other first integral of motion (the integral solution of the Euler equation), the expression for the mass accretion rate does not depend on the equation of state, but is different for different geometric configuration of the matter distribution.
+Contrary to the first integral of motion obtained by integrating the Euler equation for a particular thermodynamic equation of state, the expression for the mass accretion rate does not explicitly depend on the equation of state, but is different for different geometric configuration of the matter distribution.
 The general expression for the mass accretion rate can be provided as

 $\mathcal{A}(r)$ being the two dimensional surface area having surface topology ${\mathbb{R}^1}\times{\mathbb{R}}^1$ or ${\mathbb{S}^1}\times{\mathbb{S}}^1$ through which the inward mass flux is estimated in the steady state.
 For ${\mathbb{S}^1}\times{\mathbb{S}}^1$ (and for not so large value of $\theta$), $\mathcal{A}(r)=4\pi H_{\theta}r^2$, and for ${\mathbb{R}^1}\times{\mathbb{R}}^1$ (axisymmetric accretion studied using the cylindrical co ordinate), $\mathcal{A}(r)=4\pi H_z r$.